 \section{Introduction}

-The problem of physics axiomatization being one of Hilbert problems entails a search for unified axiomatic of both classical and quantum physics.
-In this paper the problem of incompleteness of quantum-mechanical description of the physical reality shall be replaced with the problem of incompleteness of classical physics.
-The implementation of the search for a unified axiomatics of classical and quantum physics is suggested through complementing classical physics as well.
-This is related to the fact that quantum physics is much richer in variables than classical one, and complementing classical physics with hidden variables is more reasonable than doing it with quantum physics, which has been practiced for the last 100 years by numerous authors in the effort to sew together classical and quantum physics.
+The problem of physics axiomatizing being one of Hilbert's problems entails a search for a unified axiom of both classical and quantum physics.
+In this paper, the incompleteness problem of the quantum-mechanical description of physical reality is replaced with the incompleteness problem of classical physics.
+The implementation of the search for a unified axiom of classical and quantum physics is also suggested through complementing classical physics.
+This is related to quantum physics being much richer in variables than classical physics, and complementing classical physics with hidden variables is more reasonable than doing it with quantum physics, which has been practiced for the last 100 years by numerous authors in the effort to sew classical and quantum physics together.